 - On August 9, 1982, a 14-year old boy drowned at River Country.
 He was polled from the water of the cove about five minutes after going down the 60 ft slide into 5 ft deep water.

 - On July 10, 1989, a 13-year-old boy drowned at River Country, swimming with 8 classmates and two counselers.
 15 minutes later, another swimmer felt him under his feet and dragged him out.

 One of the reasons the second and third boys were not spotted under the water sooner is that part of River Country used filtered lake water.
 Because the water wasn’t transparent like at a typical pool, it was harder to spot someone under water.

 River Country in 2014

 Below are our pictures from our 2014 visit.
 Note that anyone who crosses the fence and trespasses on the property risks a lifetime ban at Walt Disney World.

 As you can see in this picture behind me, the fence does not do the best job of hiding the park.
 Disney left this area to deteriorate quickly, and did not make much of an effort to hide this area, demolish it, or transform it.
 This is a very unique decision on their part, as Disney is extremely detail oriented and focuses on ensuring guests have a magical experience.

 I was able to get a great picture of the now empty pool through the gap in the fence.
 It seems unreal that Disney left this view so easily accessible to guests.
 I also stood on a picnic table to grab this second shot.

-The back end of the park was not able to be seen through the fence, but on the boat ride from Fort Wilderness Campground to Magic Kingdom you can see the old tire swing and parts of the old slides.
-Below are pictures that others were able to snag of the interior of the park.
+The back end of the park was not able to be seen through the fence, but on the boat ride from Fort Wilderness Campground to Magic Kingdom you used to be able to see the old tire swing and parts of the old slides.
+For more about the history and what’s happening with the park today, head here!